kamyashethia/ScalaForThePotterhead/Generics.md

 class Horcrux extends MagicalObject {
   var isDestroyed = false
 }

+//A magical map of Hogwarts
+class MaraudersMap extends MagicalObject
 ```

 An old wizarding story, The tale of the Three Brothers talks about the Deathly Hallows.
 There is an Unbeatable Wand, a Stone that can bring the dead back to life, and an invisibility cloak!
 As the legend goes, if a single wizard comes to possess all three of these things, he or she will have complete mastery over death.